berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Racket and CS61AS/section07 Homework 0.1.md

 ### Part a

-Take a moment to read through the above, and try them out in the interpreter.
+Take a moment to read through the above and try everything out in the interpreter.
 Then, write a procedure `can-drive` that takes the age of a person as an argument.
 If the age is below 16, return the sentence
 `'(Not yet)`.
 Otherwise, return the sentence `'(Good to go)`.
 Make sure to test your code in the interpreter.